5 Simple Exercises to Improve Your Mental Health

 3. Brisk Walk

 Yoga is a 5000-year-old practice that has gained fame over the years owing to its guaranteed results for emotional and spiritual well-being.
+Yoga and meditation are even commonly used as part of an inpatient drug rehab program.
+This is because yoga teaches concentration and adaptability and can lead you towards healthier habits and a more positive mindset.
 The focus of yoga is on balancing one’s stress and anxiety levels.
 It does so by slowing down rapid breathing and high pulse rates.
 By increasing (gamma-aminobutyric acid) levels in your brain, it lets you relax and put your mind at ease.
 An hour of yoga daily can considerably increase GABA levels in your body making this practice extremely beneficial for your mental and emotional health.

 Exercising every day for an hour keeps you psychologically and physically fit.